History of lute-family instruments: Greece and Rome, pandura

-The long-necked lute to Greece as well.
-In the 5th century BC the Egyptian lute made it into Greek sculpture, recognizable as a pierced lute, stick running into an oval body, with triangular bridge at base of instrument and two lines of soundholes parallel to the stick, on either side of it.
+The long-necked lute made the journey to Greece as well; in the 5th century BC the Egyptian lute made it into Greek sculpture, recognizable as a pierced lute, stick running into an oval body, with triangular bridge at base of instrument and two lines of soundholes parallel to the stick, on either side of it.
 A century later at Mantineia, the pierced lute would be changed, with a broader neck, somewhat shorter than the earlier Egyptian style lute, but still a long-necked instrument, with the neck longer than the soundbox.
 A second version at Tanagra in 200 BC was carved from a single piece of wood, neck and soundbox, pear-shaped much as the short-lutes that later arrived from Central Asia.
 Still another form of the pandura would have a one-piece carved triangular body with skin stretched across it.

 Sachs describes the pandura as having three strings, tied still to the neck as there were no pegs, and a small body.
 The Greeks called the lute by multiple names, including trichordon (3-stringed) and pandura.
 He looks as the latter name as evidence that the instrument was foreign to Greece, introduced from the East; the name was derived from pan-tur, a Sumerian name meaning small bow.
 Sachs said that the instrument could be called "alternatively an Assyrian, a Cappadocian and an Egyptian instrument".

 While examples exist across 1100 years, the pandura was rarely covered in Greek and Roman art, compared to the cithara, harp and lyre.
 One possible reason had to do with cultural values.
 In the Mesopotamia and in Egypt, the lute had been associated with dancing girls and with entertainment.
 Sumerian pottery and clay statues show that the lute players were often naked performers, with sexuality a part of the performance.
 The Egyptian girls are similarly scantily clad, dancing for their lords and ladies.

 A millennium later at Rome in the 5th century AD, the pandura was a low-class instrument with a "disreputable association with frivolity and low merry-making".
 A story about St Theodoulos the Stylite says that he was tested by God, forced to associate with Cornelius the pandouros (pandura player).
 According to the story, "Theodoulos is horrified at being associated with a man from the theatre" and more horrified to find "Cornelius at the Hippodrome, holding his instrument with one hand, and with the other, a bareheaded prostitute".

 Lack of artwork does not necessarily mean absence of the lute in Roman and Greek society.
 What images have survived of Greek and Roman pandura players are from high-class art.
 In the statuary, plaques and a mosaic in the Byzantine emperor's palace, players are dignified and clothed.
 The art, made for the wealthy upper classes doesn't show the lower-class places where Theodoulos was shocked.